 In exceptional circumstances for example, financial hardship, please speak to a member of the Finance team who will discuss with you possible alternative options.

 Payments can be made in cash, cheque (payable to East Surrey College) or credit/debit cards.

 The College operates a strict no refund policy.
 However, fees will be refunded in full if the College finds it necessary to cancel your course.

-If you are studying a higher education course at East Surrey College, you may be eligible for a student loan from Student Finance England.
+If you are studying a Higher Education course at East Surrey College, you may be eligible for a Student Loan from Student Finance England.

-Disabled Students' Allowances (DSAs) provide extra financial help if you want to study a higher education course and have a disability, ongoing health condition, mental health condition or specific learning difficulty like dyslexia.
-Full details can be found at the Directgov website
+Disabled Students' Allowances (DSAs): Disabled Students' Allowances (DSAs) provide extra financial help if you want to study a Higher Education course and have a disability, ongoing health condition, mental health condition or specific learning difficulty like dyslexia.
+Full details can be found at the Direct gov website.

 International Students: The Government has introduced new legislation limiting the number of international students able to study in the UK.
 For further details see www.ukba.homeoffice.gov.uk.
-At the present time we are not taking any applications from students who are currently residing overseas but will review this decision on a regular basis.
+At the present time, we are not taking any applications from students who are currently residing overseas but will review this decision on a regular basis.

 Student Finance England quick start guide: